About the Campus Weather Service

 In 1969, Richard Anselmo and Raymond Visneski began providing forecasts for the Ogontz campus of Penn State.
 Anselmo was a sophomore at the Penn State Ogontz campus, while Visneski was a freshman at the Penn State Beaver Campus.
 These two students communicated with each other via computer and put together forecasts for the Ogontz campus.
 Their forecast was published on January 11, 1969.
 These forecasts were posted in prominent places around the Ogontz campus.
 From these two students, the Campus Weather Service was formed in 1972.

-From its beginning, Campus Weather Service forecasts were depended upon by students and professors.
+From its beginning, Campus Weather Service (CWS) forecasts were depended upon by students and professors.
 The distinguishing quality that made CWS stand out was the tailored forecasts.
 Broad regional forecasts were the norm at the time, and Anselmo and Visneski provided a detailed weather forecast just for the Ogontz campus.

 Both Anselmo and Visneski transferred to the University Park campus of Penn State.
 However, they continued to issue daily forecasts for the Ogontz campus and send them, via computer, to younger meteorology students at the Ogontz campus.
 Students there were responsible for recording instrument measurements at the Ogontz Campus weather station and posting the forecasts around campus.